Sasqe/TARS/README.md

 # TARS
 OFFICIAL TARS REPOSITORY

 TARS is an Artificial Intelligence system.
 TARS has access to API's that it can use to communicate meteorological data, such as weather, to the user.
 TARS also has access to the GPT-3 API, so that it can respond to prompts that it was not explicitly trained on.

+- TARS utilizes it's LSTM (Long Short-Term Memory) Embedded Recurrent Neural Network to process and classify language.

+- This neural network works hand in hand with Keras' tokenizer and NLTK to map words to it's vector matrix, and compares an input to (n) output neurons, making probability predictions.

 # Initialize TARS
 Follow the below steps to initialize TARS.
  - Navigate to the root of the TARS Directory.